-Jeremy was approaching the river, despite we were just watching him get closer, the atmosphere was being profoundly contaminated… the smell of that water was grasping the whole room, a constant putridness.
-It was running water, nonetheless it felt like something was eternally decaying on it like… “rotten meat” very similar to the smell I felt when I did one of my sessions.
+Our ally was approaching the river.
+The atmosphere was being profoundly contaminated . . . the smell of that water was grasping the whole room, a constant putridness.
+It was running water; nonetheless, it felt like something was eternally decaying in it like . . . rotten meat, very similar to the smell when I did one of my sessions.

-He proceeded to grab the water using the keg and just dipping it in a little to get enough and then Artoon yielded, “do it quickly!
+He proceeded to grab the water using the keg, just dipping it in a little to get enough, and then Artoon yelled, “Do it quickly!
 You still have work to do!”

-Bothet goes: “you must get the next element now!”
+Bothet said: “You must get the next element now!”

-This time Xophur didn’t say anything, he was just staring at Jeremy with very angry eyes like he was ready to strike him down, he could have done it in a Snap! maybe he hadn’t enough power to do that.
+This time Xophur didn’t say anything; he was just staring at our ally with very angry eyes like he was ready to strike him down.
+He could have done it in a snap!
+But maybe he hadn’t enough power to do that.

-As I saw Jeremy get back walking towards the dimension, Leann and I just stared at each other like saying, “how is this happening?
+As I saw our unknown helper walking through the weird dimension, Leann and I just stared at each other, as if asking, ‘How is this happening?
 How can he see where to go?
-He could just miss the portal and go somewhere else in that hell where he was in.”
+He could just miss the portal and go somewhere else in that hell he’s in.”

-He made his way out of the place, Xophur said “now you have to go to our altar and leave it there”
+He made his way from the water, then Xophur said, “Now you have to go to our altar and leave it there.”

-Jeremy said in a trembling voice, “where is that altar located?”
+Our ally seemed worried and said in a trembling voice, “Where is the altar located?”

-Xophur just nodded his head with a grim like saying, “you know where to go…”
+Xophur just nodded with a grimness, as if saying, ‘You know where to go. . . .’

-Then something unexpected happened Jeremy opened another portal by himself, this time what we saw there were trees on fire!
-Standing trees with no leaves on them… just fire!
-A fire that never seemed to cease, and little children walking around the trees, one of them got closer enough and we got scared, that proximity allowed us to see his amorphous face, it was hell for sure and those were not children, most likely demons masquerading kids!
+Then something unexpected happened.
+Our unknown helper opened another portal by himself.
+This time what we saw there were trees on fire!
+Standing trees with no leaves on them . . . just fire!
+A fire that never seemed to cease, and little children walking around the trees.
+One of them got close enough and we got scared.
+The proximity allowed us to see his amorphous face.
+It was hell for sure, and those were not children—most likely demons masquerading as kids.

-Jeremy crossed the portal and proceeded to leave the keg on the altar which was made of pieces of different animals and human bones.
+Our ally crossed the portal and proceeded to leave the keg on the altar, which was made of pieces of different animals and human bones.

-Jeremy got back to us, weaker than ever then Bothet spoke: “first mission accomplished, is time to go to the next place”.
+He walked back toward us, weaker than ever, then Bothet spoke: “First mission accomplished.
+It’s time to go to the next place.”

-Jeremy looked so mitigated, his skin was starting to flay… Leann and I were so desperate, but we could only see his decay as we had to keep praying in our minds trying to focus on him, but there were too many things happening at the same time and we were starting to lose our strength.
+Our unknown supporter looked so weakened, his skin was starting to flay. . . .
+Leann and I were desperate, but we could only see his decay as we kept praying in our minds, trying to focus on him.
+But there were too many things happening at the same time and we were starting to lose our strength.

-With his remaining energy he said through the cards: “Leann, Sheryl please focus on the prayers, do not lose faith, this is just the first mission and I need to perform two more, only you both can help me get through this.”
+With his remaining energy, he said through the cards: “Leann, Sheryl, please focus on the prayers; do not lose faith.
+This is just the first mission and I need to perform two more.
+Only you can help me get through this.”

-I said to Leann, “there must be something we can do!
+I said to Leann, “There must be something else we can do!
 He won’t be able to make it!”

-Then Bothet staring at him said: “You better hurry or you will face Xophur’s wrath!”
+Then Bothet, staring at him, said: “You better hurry or you will face Xophur’s wrath!”

-Seems like Xophur was the main entity between them or at least was the more concerned about the elements for some reason.
+Seems like Xophur was the main entity between them, or at least was more concerned about the elements for some reason.

-Xophur, stretching his back and adopting a comanding posture, spoke: “Is time to pay a visit to the place of the skull”

-“I know you’re weak, but ill provide some of my powers to allow you to fulfill your mission”

-“I’m the one that chose you from the first moment”
+Xophur, stretching his back and adopting a commanding posture, spoke: “It’s time to pay a visit to the place of the skull.
+I know you’re weak, but I’ll provide some of my powers to allow you to fulfill your mission.
+I’m the one who chose you from the first moment.”

-I gazed at Leann and thought, “what the hell is this?
-He was chosen then…”
+I gazed at Leann and thought, What the hell is this?
+He was chosen, then. . . .